Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Providing a professional closing and your contact details

-Dear [Hiring Manager’s Name]
+Dear [Hiring Manager’s Name],

-I am writing to inform you of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-Being highly skilled and experienced individual in [Your profession] I think I’d be the perfect candidate for this position.
+I am writing to let you know of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an expert and experienced professional in [Your field] I am convinced that I would make the ideal choice for this opportunity.

 Thank you for taking a look at my application.
-I am looking forward to receiving your feedback.
+I am looking forward hearing from you.

 Sincerely,